harmony-one/s/progress/sun-hyuk-ahn.md

+2023-02-18 Sun: Worked on setting up shortcuts for quick testing.

+2023-02-17 Sat: Restructured the application to fit the restructured data format.
+Documented the new data structure.

+2023-02-16 Fri: Implemented multiple tasks required for the application.
+Form data structure related to various "actions" within the application.

+2023-02-15 Thu: Implemented hash power.

+2023-02-14 Wed: OOO

+2023-02-13 Tue: OOO

+2023-02-12 Mon: Finalized the h.country merge.
+Handed off tasks to Julia and Theo to coordinate with Artem and Yuriy.
+Also, OAuth related tasks to Rika.

+---

+2023-02-11 Sun: Worked on the h.country merge.

+2023-02-10 Sat: Implemented neo4js in order to find connections between users.

+2023-02-09 Fri: Looked into graph database and sorting algorithms for connections.
+Decided move forward with and implement the graph method.

+2023-02-08 Thu: Initial implementation of Firebase OAuth with 4 providers (Google, Github, Twitter, and Facebook).

+2023-02-07 Wed: Migrated to Firebase datastore in order to utilize offline data availability.

 2023-02-06 Tue: Implemented KV store data scheme.
 Implemented workers to interact with the given data.
 Handed off the rest of taks to Artem and Yuriy.

 2023-02-05 Mon: Implemented counter demo utilizing pages, workers, and kv store from Cloudflare.